Agent demo

 main -> [Stdio, Env, Clock, Fs, Unsafe]

 Read the run_agent_loop line and you are done.
-The model is in control of that function for up to 5 turns, and its blast radius is exactly those six capabilities: no write-capable Fs, no POST-capable HTTP, no Net, no Db, no Unsafe.
-A prompt injection cannot widen the surface, because the compiler refuses to type-check a call to an authority the function did not declare; there is nothing for the injected text to reach.
+The model controls that function for up to 5 turns, and its blast radius is exactly those six capabilities: no write-capable Fs, no POST-capable HTTP, no Net, no Db, no Unsafe.
+A prompt injection cannot widen the surface: the compiler refuses to type-check a call to an authority the function did not declare, so there is nothing for the injected text to reach.

-main is the wiring point.
-It legitimately holds Unsafe and the raw Fs, passes them through three factories (make_readonly_fs, make_get_only_http, make_anthropic_client), and hands the loop only the attenuated versions.
-Past main, the unattenuated authorities are unreachable.
-That split is visible in the manifest itself: the dangerous line is the one line a human has to review, and the function behind it is under twenty lines of wiring.
+main is the wiring point: it legitimately holds Unsafe and the raw Fs, passes them through three factories, and hands the loop only the attenuated versions.
+The dangerous line is the one line a human has to review, and the function behind it is under twenty lines of wiring.

 [dependencies.capa_http]